graphql/graphql-wg/rfcs/ClientControlledNullability.md

 }
 ```

-In the case that the service storing user stars is unavailable, the UI may want to go ahead and
+In the case that the service storing business stars is unavailable, the UI may want to go ahead and
 render the component without a star (effectively defaulting `isStarred` to `false`).
 A Non-Nullable
 field in the schema makes it impossible for the client to receive partial results from the server,
 and thus potentially forces the entire component to fail to render.